grappa-py/grappa/docs/error-reporting.rst

 - how to solve the error
 - additional information about the how the assertion works

-``grappa`` provides intuitive error reporting for human friendly consumption, which includes a behavior-oriented

 Standard errors vs grappa errors
 --------------------------------